nedpals/flames-bot/README.md

 ```

 ### Reaction Support
-Once a user will commence the test, a message will appear and from there you can react which of the following will be the result of that test.
+Once a user will commence the test, a message will appear and from there you can react which of the following will be the outcome of that test out of all the possible outcomes.
 ```
 🇫 - Friends
 🇱 - Lovers